Visiting Donghuamen Night Market in Beijing

 The Donghuamen Beijing Night Market is on Wangfujing Street at the Northern end of the street.
 It is only a few blocks away from Tiananmen Square and the Forbidden City and can be walked to or from either.
 There is a subway station nearby too.
 It's actually quite a welcoming environment and doesn't suffer from overcrowding like many Asian markets.
 This is partly due to the fact that Wangfujing Street is completely pedestrianised and so there is lot's of space in which to wonder around free from the fear of being run over.

-Many backpackers and tourists stay in the area adjacent to Wangfujing Street as there are many accommodation options as well as restaurants and transport links here.
+Many backpackers and tourists stay in the Wangfujing area as there are many accommodation options as well as restaurants and transport links, including the Beijing Metro/Subway system.
 Wangfujing Street is one of the main high street shopping areas in downtown Beijing.
 Here you will find hundreds of Chinese stores as well as a large shopping centre that includes a number of global brands.
 There's even a McDonalds in case you just want something familiar and less adventurous for your dinner.